hapijs/joi/API.md

     - `allowRelative` - Allow relative URIs.
 Defaults to `false`.
     - `relativeOnly` - Restrict only relative URIs.
 Defaults to `false`.
     - `allowQuerySquareBrackets` - Allows unencoded square brackets inside the query string.
 This is **NOT** RFC 3986 compliant but query strings like `abc[]=123&abc[]=456` are very common these days.
 Defaults to `false`.
     - `domain` - Validate the domain component using the options specified in [`string.domain()`](#stringdomainoptions).
 An extra option `hostname` can be added to validate specific hostnames.
-It supports a string, a regular expression or an array containing multiple of them.
+It supports a string, a regular expression or an array containing multiples of them.

 ```js
 // Accept git or git http/https